Do family members and guests need tickets to attend the Commencement ceremony?

 We do not enforce a strict limit, as we recognize different families have different needs.
-Each request will receive a ticket for the guest in need and one companion ticket.
+Each ADA request will receive one companion seat.
 However, we ask that guests do not request more than they need to help us accommodate as many people as possible.
 Companions may be relocated within the ADA section to help us accommodate ADA patrons.

 I already know I have a guest requiring special seating.
 Can I reserve a seat for them now?

-Guests may only request access at McCamish Pavilion at the main entrance Guest Services table.
+Guests may only request access at McCamish Pavilion prior to the ceremony.
 We apologize for the inconvenience.

 Does the person requiring the handicap seat need to be the one to request it?

 No, anyone from the party may request on his or her behalf.
 For our bachelor's ceremony, guests will receive two blue tickets: one for the handicap patron plus one companion.
 These tickets are not additional tickets and will not grant entry.
 No ticket exchange is required to access the ADA section for our Ph.D. and master's ceremony.

 I would like all of my guests to be seated together.
 Can this be arranged?

 Our staff will work with guests to try to ensure families are seated in the same section, but most guests will not be able to sit on the same row.
-Due to high demand, limited mobility tickets will only be given to the family member in need and one companion seat.
+Due to high demand, ADA seats will only be given to the family member in need and one companion seat.
 We encourage guests to arrive early to find seating near each other.

 Can I choose which section my guest is assigned to?

 Seats are unassigned, but we will request that patrons without a wheelchair use seating in sections 106 and 104.

-Are limited mobility seats in addition to my allotted tickets?
+Are ADA seats in addition to my allotted tickets?

 No, these are not additional tickets for students.
 These blue ticket do not have a bar code and will not grant entry into the venue.
 You will still have to present your white ticket to enter.